 The recipe not only includes real beef but also some organ meats that make the meal more wholesome by adding loads of nutrients, such as taurine, an essential amino acid.

-The sweet potatoes are a welcome addition of dietary fiber, helping with your pup’s poop, but also essential minerals and vitamins.
+The sweet potatoes are a welcome addition of dietary fiber, helping with your pup’s poop, as well as essential minerals and vitamins.

 Spinach is packed with vitamins A, B, C, and K, but also essential antioxidants that help fight the effects of aging, beta-carotene for eye health, and iron for healthy muscles and heart.

 Peas are an important source of lutein, which helps with skin, eye, and heart health.
-It also contains a great percentage of plant protein, thus upping the protein intake even more.
-A dog with a bowl of Ollie and some whole veggies and meat ingredients
+It also contains a great percentage of plant protein, thus upping the protein intake even more. image of a dog surrounded by a variety of vegetables in bowls

 The other recipes are crafted in a similar way and include nutrient-packed ingredients like kale, pumpkin, carrots, chia seeds, and cranberries.

 When it comes to treats, they have very few ingredients.
 You can currently choose from 3 recipes: the single-ingredient Sweet Potato Slices and 2 types of jerky strips, Chicken and Apple, and Beef and Sweet Potato.
 Both simple and yummy, the treats are made with the same natural, human-grade ingredients.
-Ollie's three bags of treats
+Photo of 2 bags of treats from Ollie

 Ollie also offers dog supplements as membership extras.
 There are 3 options available: Probiotic Supplement Chews for tummy problems, Hip & Joint chews for hip and joint problems, and Calming chews to make your pup calm and more relaxed.